Fort Smith Police officer injured after suspect sped away during traffic stop, arrest made

-FORT SMITH, Ark. — A Fort Smith Police officer has been injured after an incident that took place on Kelley Highway early Sunday, April 24 morning.
+FORT SMITH, Ark. — A Fort Smith Police officer has been injured after a driver sped through a crime scene that happened on Kelley Highway early Sunday, April 24 morning.

-According to a Facebook post by the Fort Smith Police Department (FSPD), they were investigating a serious hit-and-run accident when a black Volkswagen vehicle ignored the traffic barricades and drove into the scene.
+According to a Facebook post by the Fort Smith Police Department (FSPD), officers were investigating a serious hit-and-run accident when a black Volkswagen vehicle ignored the traffic barricades and drove into the scene.

-Investigators say officers initiated a stop and spoke to the male driver who showed signs of impairment.
+Investigators say officers initiated a stop and spoke to the man driving the vehicle who "showed signs of impairment."

-When police asked the male to turn off the vehicle, he sped away, injuring Officer Ashley Breedlove.
+When police asked the man to turn off the vehicle, he sped away, injuring Officer Ashley Breedlove.

-At 1:51 p.m., FSPD shared via Twitter that the suspect, 22-year-old Jason Edgardo Mayorga, had been identified.
+Just before 2 p.m.
+Sunday, FSPD shared via Twitter that the suspect, 22-year-old Jason Edgardo Mayorga, had been identified in connection to the incident.
 Mayorga was arrested and charged with aggravated assault and is being held at the Sebastian County Adult Detention Center.

+The victim from the earlier hit-and-run was transported to a local hospital with life-threatening injuries according to FSPD.

+FSPD says it's still looking for a light-colored early 2000s Cadillac in connection to that hit-and-run.

 DOWNLOAD THE 5NEWS APP